herculesinc/pg-dao/README.md

 ﻿# pg-dao

-Simple promise-based data access layer for PostgreSQL written on top of [pg-io].
+Simple promise-based data access layer for PostgreSQL written on top of [pg-io](https://github.com/herculesinc/pg-io).

 ## Use Case